fs/android-base/README.md

     	git remote add origin git@github.com:[MY-GITHUB-ACCOUNT]/[MY-NEW-PROJECT].git
     	git push -u origin master

- 3. Import the project into your favourite IDE (only [Android Studio](https://developer.android.com/sdk/installing/studio.html) and [IntelliJ IDEA 13](http://www.jetbrains.com/idea/) are supported at the moment).
+ 3. Import the project into your favourite IDE (only [Android Studio](https://developer.android.com/sdk/installing/studio.html) and [IntelliJ IDEA](http://www.jetbrains.com/idea/) are supported).
 Just select the root `build.gradle` and your IDE will do the rest.
 It will ask you to change the language level - do it, we're using Java 8 now